0330 822 0505

 Deposit requirement

-Some lenders, particularly high street banks and building societies will require a higher deposit, with 25% being fairly typical.
+Some lenders, particularly high street banks and building societies, will require a higher deposit, with 25% being fairly typical.

 Things to consider when buying a listed building